 People asked me much time that what is parkour? so no I am going to tell you that what is parkour?

-Parkour is a kind of sport in which you have to move freely without having any fear of the environment and surrounding.
+Parkour is a kind of sport in which you have to move freely without having any fear of the environment and surroundings.

 The people who do parkour are called traceur.
 Parkour is also called free running.
 This sport has a lot of advantages regarding body fitness but also have a lot of disadvantages because your one bad move can take your health and you can die also in this sport if you will not follow the basic instruction.